-Earlier posts in our seven-part series have covered the basics of automation, including its benefits, why it's necessary in today's competitive and challenging supply chain landscape, and when the right time is to automate.
+Earlier posts in our seven-part series have covered the basics of automation, including its benefits, why it's necessary for today's competitive and challenging supply chain landscape, and when the right time is to automate.

 Now it's time to get down to the nuts and bolts of automation, beginning with the critical process of data collection.
 The data collection process is a great starting point for warehouse automation.
-Historically accomplished through manual note taking, data was stored in physical files.
-This process was eventually updated to manual keyboard entry and storage in a database, spreadsheet or some sort of digital file.
+Historically accomplished through manual note-taking, data was stored in physical files.
+This process was eventually updated to manual keyboard entry and storage in a database, spreadsheet, or some sort of digital file.

 Both of these manual data collection processes lend themselves to human error, however, not to mention the valuable time needed to manually write or key in large amounts of information.

 A great example of this may be found in the receiving department.
 Without automation, an employee in receiving must key in important numbers like SKUs or other product codes and quantities.
 Products are then stored in corresponding areas of the warehouse.
-But the potential for recording a wrong number is great, which completely jams the system for storing, retrieving, packing and shipping that improperly logged item.
+But the potential for recording a wrong number is great, which completely jams the system for storing, retrieving, packing, and shipping that improperly logged item.
 In the worst-case scenario, a customer will receive an incorrect item.

 Data Validation Can Make or Break Your Supply Chain

-Inaccurate data collection and validation represents a major problem in the warehouse and supply chain industry at large.
+Inaccurate data collection and validation represent a major problem in the warehouse and supply chain industry at large.
 According to research from Internet Retailer, overstocks and returns cost retailers a whopping $1.75 trillion per year on average.

-And according to retailer Target, the three largest errors caused by a lack of data validation include listing the wrong products, listing inaccurate product attributes and duplicate listings or content.
+And according to retailer Target, the three largest errors caused by a lack of data validation include listing the wrong products, listing inaccurate product attributes, and duplicate listings or content.

-“Guests who shop online and in our stores are spending more than twice as much as store-only guests," said Angela Schulz, senior director, Item Center of Excellence at Target.
+“Guests who shop online and in our stores are spending more than twice as much as store-only guests," said Angela Schulz, senior director, of the Item Center of Excellence at Target.
 "Our online guests are quickly becoming our most valuable guests as well as our most demanding ones.
 That’s why we are investing in data quality.
 We’re transitioning from data as simply foundational to data as a strategic asset that fuels revenue growth.”

 Automation to the Rescue

 No matter the capture method, however, data collection automation enables information from incoming product shipments to be automatically shared with a central data repository.
 This may include an ERP system like SAP, or some other database.
-The entire process is streamlined and accurate, with information readily available to other software, departments and systems since it is stored centrally.
+The entire process is streamlined and accurate, with information readily available to other software, departments, and systems since it is stored centrally.

 The Value of Automating Data Collection

-Automating the data collection process essentially eliminates human error, streamlining the receiving, storage, picking, packing and shipping processes.
+Automating the data collection process essentially eliminates human error, streamlining the receiving, storage, picking, packing, and shipping processes.
 But it also provides additional value by collecting and storing accurate details and data about inventory levels and even manufacturing processes that can help improve warehouse operations and aid managers in real-time decision-making.